ruihan-dong/Awesome-AMP-Design/README.md

 - *HMAMP: Hypervolume-Driven Multi-Objective Antimicrobial Peptides Design (**arXiv 2024**)*
 - *MoFormer: Multi-objective Antimicrobial Peptide Generation Based on Conditional Transformer Joint Multi-modal Fusion Descriptor (**arXiv 2024**)*
 - *Key-cutting machine: A novel optimization framework for tailored protein and peptide design (**bioRxiv 2025**)*
+- *Design guidelines for α-helical peptides that self-assemble into transmembrane barrel pores killing antibiotic-resistant bacteria (**bioRxiv 2022**)*

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

-- *Explainable deep learning and virtual evolution identifies antimicrobial peptides with activity against multidrug-resistant human pathogens (**Nat Microbial 2025** | [code](https://github.com/MicroResearchLab/AMP-potency-prediction-EvoGradient))*
+- *Explainable deep learning and virtual evolution identifies antimicrobial peptides with activity against multidrug-resistant human pathogens (**Nat Microbiol 2025** | [code](https://github.com/MicroResearchLab/AMP-potency-prediction-EvoGradient))*
     - The ensemble model is simple (and perhaps referred to NBT 2022), but the details are appreciated:
         - Adding a loss focusing on precision
         - Randomly removing the starting ‘M’ of negative sequences from Uniprot